mauriciogoncalves/docker-php-dev-environment/README.md

 php_debug ./web/test.php
 ```

-That's it!
-Just git clone, docker compose up, and we can debugging our PHP files.
+#### That's it!
+Just git clone, docker compose up, and we can debug our PHP files.

 ---